vivrichards600/vivrichards600.github.io/about.md

 imagefeature: viv.jpg
 chart: true
 ---
 Not the cricketer!
-I am a QA consultant currently working with <a href="https://notbinary.co.uk/" target="_blank">Notbinary</a>, an International speaker, conference organiser and facilitator.
-In my spare time I enjoy teaching children to code as a CodeClub volunteer as well as spending time with my wife, 5 children, 3 chickens and dog.
+I am the Lead QA consultant at <a href="http://rubberduckconsulting.co.uk/" target="_blank">Rubber Duck Conulting</a>, an International speaker, conference organiser and facilitator.
+In my spare time I enjoy teaching children to code as a CodeClub volunteer as well as spending time with my wife, 5 children, 2 chickens and dog.

 <figure>
   <img src="{{ site.url }}/images/viv.jpg" alt="Viv Richards">